Masters in Romance Languages

 - $42.50 for exams beyond 180 minutes

-For more information on using Proctor U, please click on the following link and/or see page 6 in the M.A.
-Program in Romance Languages Handbook
+For more information on using Proctor U, please click on the following link and/or see page 14 in the M.A.
+Program in the Graduate Student Handbook

 How do I take the MA Comprehensive Oral Exam online?

 Our MA students who live outside the state of Louisiana may opt to come to campus to take the MA Comprehensive Examination or they may opt to set up a Skype or Zoom appointment in order to do the oral exam.
-See page 6 in the M.A.
-Program in Romance Languages Handbook.
+See pages 12-15 in the Graduate Student Handbook.